Random walks on finite nilpotent groups driven by long-jump measures

 We will now show that this expression is less than or equal to $\cost{gh}^{1/\ba} - \cost{g}^{1/\ba}$.
-Since we assume that $\cost{gh} \geq \cost{g}$, if the second term is zero, then so is the first term.
-Therefore, three cases remain: (1) if both term are zero, then the inequality hold trivial, (2) if both terms are non-zero, then the two lines are equal, and (3) if the first term is zero, but the second is not, then, $\cost{gh} \geq R$, and
+Since we assume that $\cost{gh} \geq \cost{g}$, if the first term is zero, then so is the second term.
+Therefore, three cases remain: (1) if both term are zero, then the inequality holds trivially, (2) if both terms are non-zero, then the two lines are equal, and (3) if the second term is zero, but the first is not, then, $\cost{gh} \geq R$, and

 We are ready to evaluate